-- Discussed with management what stage the exploration was at for the new wells, and the plan for ongoing E&E activities. - Enquired of management if the outcome of the drilling of the new wells has been determined. - Noted the Group's view of the impairment indicators and assessed if management's assessment was reasonable. - Obtained evidence that the Group has current rights to the tenure of its interest at these wells. - Obtained the list of exploration and evaluation expenditures incurred during the year, and performed vouching to the supporting documentation. - Reviewed the nature of the expenditures to ascertain that these costs relates to exploration, development or production activities. - Discussed with management the accounting policies for capitalising or expensing its exploration and evaluation expenditures. - Assessed whether the accounting treatment is in line with Australian Accounting Standards - Assessed the reasonability and completeness of the Group's financial statements disclosures.
+- Discussed with management at what stage the exploration was at for Canyon 1 and Canyon 2, and the plan for ongoing E&E activities. - Enquired of management if the outcome of the drilling of the new wells has been determined. - Obtained a representation from management confirming the status of the project and whether the technical feasibility and commercial viability have been demonstrated. - Obtained evidence that the Group has current rights to the tenure of its interest at these wells. - Obtained the list of exploration and evaluation expenditures incurred during the year and performed vouching to the supporting documents. - Reviewed the nature of the expenditures to ascertain that these costs related to exploration activities. - Discussed with management the accounting policies for capitalising or expensing its exploration and evaluation expenditures. - Assessed the accounting recognition of the R&D tax incentive relating to exploration and evaluation assets.

+- Considered the Group's view of the impairment indicators and assessed if management's assessment was reasonable. - Assessed whether the accounting treatment is in line with Australian Accounting Standards. - Assessed the reasonability and completeness of the Group's financial statements disclosures